-Deale Life in common (Analidantal Death and From subside the U.O.
-Boreste Bire.
-Occasion C Basic Life insurance/Accidental Death and From outside the U.S., Puerto Rico, Canada or Guam: Dismemberment (AD&D) insurance Call +1 (469) 220-9600 and press 1 when prompted (Citi Benefits Center) From within the U.S. Buerte Bigs Canada or Commi From within the U.S., Puerto Rico, Canada or Guam: Call +1 (800) 881-3938 Call +1 (000) 001-3930 From the ConnectOne main menu, choose the "Benefits including 401(k), pension, health and insurance, disability and equity" Representatives are available from 8 a.m. to 8 p.m.
+Desia Life insummer / Assidented Death and From outside the U.O.
+Duarte Diag.
+Conside on Outside Basic Life insurance/Accidental Death and From outside the U.S., Puerto Rico, Canada or Guam: Dismemberment (AD&D) insurance (Citi Benefits Center) Call +1 (469) 220-9600 and press 1 when prompted (on benefits center) From within the U.S., Puerto Rico, Canada or Guam: Call +1 (800) 881-3938 From the ConnectOne main menu, choose the "Benefits including 401(k), pension, health and insurance, disability and equity" Representatives are available from 8 a.m. to 8 p.m.
 Eastern time Monday through Friday.
-Group Universal Life (GUL) and Supplemental From in and outside the U.S.: Accidental Death and Dismemberment (AD&D) Call +1 (888) 830-7380 insurance (433) 333 To enroll in coverage or make changes General information/questions To continue an individual policy Business Travel Accident/Medical insurance (BTA) From outside the U.S.: (Chubb Insurance Company) Call +1 (302) 476-6194 From within the U.S.: Call +1 (800)336-0627 9 a.m. to 4:20 n.m.
-Factors time Manday through Friday Disability (MetLife) 8 a.m. to 4:30 p.m.
-Eastern time Monday through Friday From in and outside the U.S.: To report a disability and for information about Short-Term Call +1 (888) 830-7380 Disability (STD) and Long-Term Disability (LTD) benefits Call +1 (000) 630-7300 COBRA From in and outside the U.S., Puerto Rico, Canada or Guam: (Consolidated Omnibus Budget Reconciliation Act of Call +1 (469) 220-9600, and press 1 when prompted 1985, as amended) , From within the U.S., Puerto Rico, Canada or Guam: For information on continuing medical and dental coverage Call +1 (800) 881-3938 for up to 18 months.
+Group Universal Life (GUL) and Supplemental From in and outside the U.S.: Accidental Death and Dismemberment (AD&D) Call +1 (888) 830-7380 To enroll in coverage or make changes General information/questions To continue an individual policy Business Travel Accident/Medical insurance (BTA) From outside the U.S.: (Chubb Insurance Company) Call +1 (302) 476-6194 From within the U.S.: Call +1 (800)336-0627 8 a.m. to 4:30 p.m.
+Eastern time Monday through Friday Disability (MetLife) From in and outside the U.S.: To report a disability and for information about Short-Term Call +1 (888) 830-7380 Disability (STD) and Long-Term Disability (LTD) benefits COBRA From in and outside the U.S., Puerto Rico, Canada or Guam: (Consolidated Omnibus Budget Reconciliation Act of Call +1 (469) 220-9600, and press 1 when prompted 1985, as amended) From within the U.S., Puerto Rico, Canada or Guam: For information on continuing medical and dental coverage Call +1 (800) 881-3938 for up to 18 months.
 From the ConnectOne main menu, choose the "Benefits including 401(k), pension, health and insurance, disability and equity" Representatives are available from 8 a.m. to 8 p.m.
 Eastern time Monday through Friday.
 Expatriate Program Support page of Citi For You https://citiforyou.citigroup.net/en-us/Pages/BNwebsite For information about plan benefits and forms ExpatProgram.aspx

-This book is intended to provide a brief overview of your Citi Expatriate health and insurance coverage.
+This Handbook is intended to provide a brief overview of your Citi Expatriate health and insurance coverage.
 It briefly summarizes certain key features of Citi benefits for eligible Expatriate employees and their dependents and is treated as a Summary of Material Modifications under ERISA, but it does not provide detailed information.
-If a provision in this book or any oral representation differs from a provision of the applicable plan document, summary plan description or contract, the applicable plan document, summary plan description or contract will control.
+If a provision in this Handbook or any oral representation differs from a provision of the applicable plan document, summary plan description or contract, the applicable plan document, summary plan description or contract will control.